 People from all different walks of life can get coverage with government-funded health care programs Medicare and Medicaid.
 These programs cater to two different categories of people.
 Medicare offers health coverage to senior citizens, and Medicaid helps low-income families and children.

 Medicare is a program available to people 65 years and older in Florida.
 There are multiple options within the program, including parts A, B, C, or D and supplemental coverage plans.
 There are also several ways to get support through a Medicare Savings Program.
-There are four types of savings programs in Florida:
+There are four types of savings programs in Florida, and you can qualify for one if you meet these income limits:

 Florida Medicaid is a state and federal program that offers coverage for certain categories of people who reside in the state.
 These are Florida's Medicaid financial requirements: